lu-sketch/lucille_jordaan_portfolio/README.md

 ## Files

+1. **projects.html**: Projects page featuring an overview of projects with links to the GitHub code.
-1. **index.html**: Homepage featuring an overview of my portfolio.
+2. **index.html**: Homepage featuring an overview of my portfolio.
-2. **education.html**: Page showcasing my educational background.
+3. **education.html**: Page showcasing my educational background.
-3. **contact.html**: Contact page for reaching out to me.
+4. **contact.html**: Contact page for reaching out to me.
-4. **about.html**: About page providing insights into my professional journey.
+5. **about.html**: About page providing insights into my professional journey.

 ## Styling